partiql/partiql-docs/RFCs/0011-partiql-insert-update-spec.md

 ##### Example 4.2.3

 Inserts or updates an item into NoSQL database.
 Assumes a unique constraint like primary key has been violated for an existing item.
-In this case `DO UPDATE SET` updates the item with the value specified in `INSERT`.
+In this case `DO UPDATE SET` merges the existing item with the value specified in `INSERT`.

 ```SQL
 -- Existing Item with HK as primary key: